ShikhaBakshi/Reproduce-RACK-Results/README.md

 Steps To generate CDF graphs:

-1. Each simulation result folder contains ```client-RTT``` files for all the five clients.
+a.
+Each simulation result folder contains ```client-RTT``` files for all the five clients.
 We need to take the average of all the RTT columns (column 2) of all the 25 simulations for each client individually. <br>
-2. We do this for both RACK ON and RACK OFF cases.
+b.
+We do this for both RACK ON and RACK OFF cases.
-3. At the end we generate the CDF graphs with the data obtained by averaging the RTTs for each client in both the scenarios and overlap them.
+c.
+At the end we generate the CDF graphs with the data obtained by averaging the RTTs for each client in both the scenarios and overlap them.

-5 To generate the results of Test 1 and Test 2, run the below command:
+5. To generate the results of Test 1 and Test 2, run the below command:

 ```
 ./test.py --suite="tcp-rack-test"